 The aforementioned early cycle phase is key for the relative attractiveness of value stocks.
 There are a number of economic indicators supporting the cycle signal of our CVS process.

 More qualitative economic signals are also supportive for an overweight position in value stocks.
-Expansionary manufacturing activity in many economies, as well as positive leading indicators (including the OECD’s Composite Leading Indicator) bode well for the performance of value stocks, which traditionally outperform when cyclical parts of the market rally at the expense of defensives.
+Expansionary manufacturing activity in many economies, as well as positive leading indicators (including the OECD’s2 Composite Leading Indicator) bode well for the performance of value stocks, which traditionally outperform when cyclical parts of the market rally at the expense of defensive names.
 Finally, record levels of fiscal stimulus should continue to support cyclical value stocks as we move through the rest of 2021.

-The announcement of a successful COVID-19 vaccine in November 2020 was a catalyst for a major shift in the sentiment for value stocks.
-9 November - the day of Pfizer’s announcement that its vaccine trials had yielded a successful result - was one of the largest days of rotation away from growth and momentum stocks and into value stocks on record, as the market became more optimistic on the outlook for the global economy and cyclical stocks.
+The announcement of a successful COVID–19 vaccine in November 2020 was a catalyst for a major shift in the sentiment for value stocks.
+Nov.
+9—the day of Pfizer’s announcement that its vaccine trials had yielded a successful result—was one of the largest days of rotation away from growth and momentum stocks and into value stocks on record, as the market became more optimistic on the outlook for the global economy and cyclical stocks.

 Since then, we have seen the market continue to rotate toward cyclical value stocks and away from growth stocks, and sentiment has improved to positive levels in most global markets.
 Sentiment is a powerful force in markets, and the move from extreme negative sentiment for value stocks to positive is a significant and important shift, which we believe will continue to support the outperformance of value relative to growth throughout the year.